Derivation of the deformed Heisenberg algebra from discrete spacetime: Abstract

 \section{Abstract}

-Even though the deformation of Heisenberg algebra by a minimal length has become a main tool in quantum gravity phenomenology, it has never been rigorously obtained and is derived using heuristic reasoning.
-Thus, for the first time, we go beyond the heuristic derivation of deformed Heisenberg algebra, and explicitly derive it using a model of discrete spacetime, which will be motivated by quantum gravity.
-We first investigate the effects of leading order Planckian lattice corrections, and demonstrate that they exactly match those suggested by the heuristic arguments used in quantum gravity phenomenology.
-However, as will rigorously obtain deformations from higher order Planckian lattice corrections.
-Unlike the leading order corrections, these higher order corrections will be model dependent.
-We will choose a specific model, which will break the rotational symmetry, as it is important to produce such effects as CMB anisotropies are thought to be related quantum gravitational effects.
-We will propose based on the mathematical similarity of the Planckian lattice used here with graphene, that graphene can be used as an analogue system to study quantum gravity.
-Finally, we investigate the deformation of the covariant form of the Heisenberg algebra using a four dimensional Euclidean lattice.
+Although the deformation of the Heisenberg algebra by a minimal length has become a central tool in quantum gravity phenomenology, it has never been rigorously obtained and is often derived using heuristic reasoning.
+In this study, we move beyond the heuristic derivation of the deformed Heisenberg algebra and explicitly derive it using a model of discrete spacetime, which is motivated by quantum gravity.
+Initially, we investigate the effects of the leading order Planckian lattice corrections and demonstrate that they precisely match those suggested by the heuristic arguments commonly used in quantum gravity phenomenology.
+Furthermore, we rigorously obtain deformations from the higher-order Planckian lattice corrections.
+In contrast to the leading-order corrections, these higher-order corrections are model dependent.
+We select a specific model that breaks the rotational symmetry, as the importance of such rotational symmetry breaking lies in the relationship between CMB anisotropies and quantum gravitational effects.
+Based on the mathematical similarity of the Planckian lattice used here with the graphene lattice, we propose that graphene can serve as an analogue system for the study of quantum gravity.
+Finally, we examine the deformation of the covariant form of the Heisenberg algebra using a four-dimensional Euclidean lattice.